Navigation

 In most cases, deploy requests should work as expected when your schema changes have foreign key constraints.

-There are some cases where a deploy request will not be deployable: A mismatched column type or if it references a deleted column.
+There are some cases where a deploy request will not be deployable.
+This includes cases where there is a mismatched column type or when a foreign key constraint references a deleted column.

 For example, if we open a deploy request to add a foreign key constraint t1_id with type BIGINT on a table t2 that references a column id on table t1, where t1.id's type is BIGINT, the following cases would produce a linting error in the deploy request because it is not deployable: